QuantEcon/lecture-source-py/rst_files/mccall_model_with_separation.rst

 * :math:`v(w)` be the total lifetime value accruing to a worker who enters the current period *employed* with wage :math:`w`

-* :math:`g` be the total lifetime value accruing to a worker who is *unemployed* this period
+* :math:`h` be the total lifetime value accruing to a worker who is *unemployed* this period

 Here *value* means the value of the objective function :eq:`objective` when the worker makes optimal decisions at all future points in time

-Suppose for now that the worker can calculate the function :math:`v` and the constant :math:`g` and use them in his decision making
+Suppose for now that the worker can calculate the function :math:`v` and the constant :math:`h` and use them in his decision making

 Then :math:`v` and :math:`h`  should satisfy